hzgyy/wsrl/README.md

 ```

 ### No Data Retention
 The default setting is to not retain offline data during fine-tuning, as described in the [paper](http://arxiv.org/abs/2412.07762).
-However, if you wish to retain the data, you can use the `--mixing_ratio <>` or `--online_sampling_method append` option.
+However, if you wish to retain the data, you can use the `--offline_data_ratio <>` or `--online_sampling_method append` option.
 Checkout `finetune.py` for more details.

 ## Contributing
 To enable code checks and auto-formatting, please install pre-commit hooks (run this in the root directory):